jdk2pq/adventOfCode2018/README.md

 ## License

 MIT License.
-Copyright (c) 2018 Jake Kenneally
+Copyright (c) 2018 Jake Kenneally.

+Really, just feel free to use and remix as you want.
+I don't need credit, but it'd be awesome if you gave it!